MassimoGirondi/npf_quickstart/README.md

 In the script I reference to a npf repository in the home folder, but you can replace that with the simple `npf-compare` installed with pip3.

+# Fastclick

+The `simple_fastclick.npf` test is a toy example on FastClick and how you can manipulate it from NPF.
+Start from `run_npf_forwarder.sh` as a base script to run it.
+The NPF repository contains more advanced modules for traffic generation and benchmarking.

+In this example, no real `repo` is used, but only a local one.
+You may want to use `fastclick` in your command line to invoke the upstream version, or to have a custom `fastclick.repo` file in the repo folder, pointing either to a local folder or to the remote repository reachable with `git`.

 # Further documentation